A CFS Story

 That book jumpstarted me on putting the puzzle together to see the larger picture.
 It lit a fire under me to take control of my health.
 I started to believe it was possible.
 I stopped entertaining the doctors and skeptics who told me to cope and learn to live with it.
 The illness defined the adult I became but it would not control me.

 Well-read and housebound from my small Pittsburgh suburb, my answers lay over the Allegheny River.

 I’m still amazed at how quickly I improved.
 Ill for a decade and immediate relief after the first visit—it was nothing short of miraculous.
 How could this be?
 Dr. L knew how to tackle the puzzle.
 She aimed the hose right at the fire while others were busy hand-waving.
 Now, I won’t fool you.
 It was a process!
 For 2 years we meticulously refined the process.
 In collaboration, we got my life back.

 How I got better:

 Through all of this I was 80% improved.
 I was no longer scared of devastating relapse.
-I had CFS under my thumb.
+I had ME/CFS under my thumb.
 Nonetheless, I wanted more.
 I attempted a more difficult puzzle.